AgarwalConsulting/Helm-Training/challenges/06-simple-test.md

 ## Questions

-- What kind of a command can you issue?
+- What kind of a command can you issue to test success?